Powers Gouraud and the Sioux Falls Divorce Colony

 New York had some of the strictest laws, granting absolute divorce only for adultery; some would resort to hiring actresses to play the part of the mistress.
 In other states, one could sue for a divorce of room and board, which allowed for physical and economic, not marital, separation.
 South Carolina was stricter still, forbidding it entirely.
 This hodgepodge of laws created the legally debatable phenomenon of the “foreign divorce,” in which one spouse traveled to a jurisdiction with more favorable laws.

-Historically, the decision to end a marriage was most often the domain of the wealthy man, who had the money and influence to shape, circumvent, or simply ignore the law.
-Many men could walk away from their wives, secure in their fortunes, their place in society, and the legitimacy of their children.
-Women, who for centuries lacked economic independence and social standing outside marriage, were often hesitant to divorce.
-In 1887 Aimée Crocker went through her first of four divorces.
+Men could walk away from a marriage with their fortunes and reputations in tact, or at least in relatively stable condition.
+Women, who historically lacked economic independence and social standing outside of their marriage, were often reluctant to file for divorce even under the most unhappy circumstances.
+In 1887, Aimée Crocker went through her first of four divorces.
 At that time three states, Delaware, South Carolina and Virginia gave women no legal status.
 Some states would allow married women to own but not control property, others didn’t allow women to control their earnings.
 The personal property the wife brought into the marriage was then owned by the husband.
 The tendency of courts to award infants, young children, and girls to their mothers, known as the “tender years” doctrine, was just starting to become a trend.
 The custody of children was usually, automatically given to the father.
 The husband was often able to refuse any contact between the mother and her children.

 The city of Sioux Falls developed around this newly formed colony of mostly wealthy divorce seekers.
 Even though it was a prohibition town, liquor was available, and the wealth of many of the divorce colonists was sufficient to buy it illegally.
 Drugstores, which were allowed to prescribe whiskey and brandy as remedies and tonics, had a booming business, and there were numerous holes-in-the-wall where alcoholic beverages could be purchased.
 Gambling houses were also common.